-It’s been sixty years since the Capelinhos Volcano eruption on the island of Faial.
+It’s been sixty years since the Capelinhos Volcano eruption on Faial Island.
 SATA helped the victims at the time, assisting them when boarding to the United States, first in Santa Maria and later in the Lajes Air Base, on a series of flights operated on Pan American Airways DC-6B aircraft.

 The Capelinhos Volcano eruption was a turning point.
 In addition to the natural geographic changes resulting from the mass emigration to the United States, the world’s most distinguished scientists traveled to Faial, opening a new page in the history of volcanology and beginning the scientific tourism that brings so many people to the Azores.